 The following enduring trophies are also awarded:

-- JJ Founders Cup to the fastest unaffiliated runner from Woodbridge and its adjoining parishes
+- Founders Cup (in memory of the late JJ Johnson) to the fastest unaffiliated runner from Woodbridge and its adjoining parishes

 - Mick Witham Memorial Trophy for the first over 50 unaffiliated male